learnapollo/learnapollo/content/introduction/get-started.md

 ## Environment setup

-You only need [git](https://git-scm.com/downloads) and a Node package manager like [yarn](https://yarnpkg.com/en/docs/install) or [npm](https://www.npmjs.com/) to get started with working on the Pokedex application.
-Normally, Apollo Client requires you to set up a GraphQL server on your own.
-However we already prepared your own GraphQL server and set it up properly for you!
+You only need [git](https://git-scm.com/downloads), [Node](https://nodejs.org) and a Node package manager like [yarn](https://yarnpkg.com/en/docs/install) or [npm](https://www.npmjs.com/) to get started with working on the Pokedex application.
+Usually, Apollo Client requires you to set up a GraphQL server on your own.
+However we already prepared your own GraphQL server and set it up properly for you.

 This means you can start working on the pokedex application without worrying about configuring your own GraphQL server.
 Request your individual GraphQL endpoint and receive an integrated GraphQL Server console